Best Things to Do In Kyoto with Toddlers and Kids

 One hidden gem in Kyoto that is not often talked about is Chionin Temple

-It’s very peaceful and never crowded.
+It’s very peaceful and hardly ever crowded.
 In the afternoons you can hear the monks chanting in the temple.

 Lisa says, “My son is always walking up quietly and watching them.
 I think it’s a great eye-opener and a small way to show your child a different culture.
 It’s absolutely stunning during the autumn season too and only a short walk from Four Seasons Hotel.”